gillescochez/lan-devices/README.md

 Simple util to scan devices connected to the local network (with Windows support)

-It parses the result of ```arp -a``` and returns the list as an array of object in the following format.
+It parses the result of ```arp``` calls and returns the list as an array of object in the following format.

 ```
 {